ninobomba/Pet-Care-Information-System/README.md

+# Autonomous University of Queretaro | Faculty of Informatics

 # Pet Care Information System

  Information System for the Support of Animal Care Organizations

-# Universidad Autonoma de Queretaro